A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Personal Statement

-With 25 years as a freelance designer for clients in the entertainment, publishing and advertising sectors, Mark’s teaching approach uses his commercial experience to help students develop creative and technical skills as the primary tool to build and navigate professional relationships.
+With 20 years as a freelance designer and 10 years as a creative director, Mark’s teaching approach uses his commercial experience to help students develop real world creative and technical skills as the primary tools to build and navigate professional relationships.

 Courses